rustc_const_eval/interpret/

 // during interning is to justify why we intern the *new* allocations immutably,

-// this to the todo list, since after all it is already interned.
+// We can also skip the rest of this loop iteration, since after all it is already

 continue;